-Spike Bucklow is currently the Senior Research Scientist at the Hamilton Kerr Institute, University of Cambridge where he teaches a post-graduate course on the conservation of easel paintings.
-The QEST scholarship helped him undertake a PhD at Cambridge, supervised by the historian of colour, John Gage.
+Spike is Director of Research at the Hamilton Kerr Institute, University of Cambridge, where he also teaches post-graduate courses.
+His QEST Scholarship helped him undertake a PhD at Cambridge, supervised by the historian of colour, John Gage.
 This has enabled him to integrate the academic and craft worlds in conservation.

-Spike Bucklow has overseen work on England’s oldest altarpiece (the Westminster Retable) and its best preserved altarpiece (the Thornham Parva Retable).
-He has also written and edited a number of books on the craft of the medieval painter.
-Spike intends to research and write about the craft of painting in the seventeenth-, eighteenth- and nineteenth-century Britain.
+Spike has overseen work on England’s oldest altarpiece (the Westminster Retable) and its best preserved altarpiece (the Thornham Parva Retable).
+He has written and edited a number of books on the craft of the medieval painter and also intends to research and write about the craft of painting in the seventeenth, eighteenth and nineteenth century Britain.